Y-Power/overview/readme.txt

 OverView includes support for Infinite Scroll in Jetpack.

 == Changelog ==

+= 1.3.0 - October 13 2017 =
+* Added new OverView Blog layout option and page template
+* Added Google font option for Site Title
+* Added searchform.php and its search icon
+* Added reciprocal links to header image filter and site titles background controls in the Customizer
+* Several minor CSS improvements

 = 1.2.0 - October 1 2017 =
 * Fixed site titles padding in mobile view